BugShott/BugShott/README.md

   --------
   <details>

-<summary>pony / inspo | copy </summary>
+<summary>pony / inspo | copy boundaries idk Wtv is this </summary>

-if taking inspo from me Ask permission and also
-Do NOT rightly copy my ponies/skin I made them by all Myself NOT meant to be copied at all.
+asking —  inspo first please in my strawpage only since I don't have access to my at a book. copying my ponies by calming is yours IS an big no. because my ponies aren't use to be copied. and used.

 </details>
   <br>